CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 - Each Object as an individual Mesh or merged together at will based on:
     - Use Groups checkbox of .obj export settings in Crocotile3D enabled or disabled.
     - Multiple Objects named equally in the Object Hierarchy of Crocotile3D.
 (Scene tab)
-- Meshes having "filename_Scene" naming for better inspector searching within Unity Editor.
+- Default Object Meshes having "filename_Scene" naming for better inspector searching within Unity Editor.
 - Matching Vertex Colors from Crocotile3D to Unity in Gamma color space.

 # Last tested with